The English-language test scores that may establish English proficiency are:

 Yes.
-You must be able to successfully perform Masters level course work in English.
-A written request for waiver of an English language proficiency test score will be considered if the applicant has earned a university degree in an English-medium institution or has other substantial experience that demonstrates English language proficiency.
+You must be able to successfully perform master's-level course work in English.
+A written request for a waiver of an English-language proficiency test score will be considered if the applicant has earned a university degree in an English-medium institution or has other substantial experience that demonstrates proficiency in the English language.

 In a Statement of Purpose, an applicant writes why he or she wants to pursue an LL.M. in the Law of the United States.
 A statement will describe the student's short-term and long-term goals.
 The student may also discuss the experience and perspectives he or she would share in the classroom.

-No. If possible, all applications should apply on-line.
+No. If possible, all applications should apply online.
 If you are unable to apply online, you may request a paper application by emailing us.
-Please include in your email the reason that you will be unable to complete the application online.
+Please include in your email the reason why you are unable to complete the application online.

 The LL.M.
-LOTUS program is specifically designed for foreign lawyers who have already earned a law degree (such as LL.B.) outside of the United States.
-Other graduate degree subject matters, including a Ph.D., in areas such as history, philosophy, economics, etc., are not eligible.
+LOTUS program is specifically designed for foreign lawyers who have already earned a law degree (such as an LL.B.) outside the United States.
+Other graduate degrees, including Ph.Ds in areas such as history, philosophy and economics, do not confer eligibility to take a bar exam.
 Students with non-law degrees who wish to learn to practice law in the United States should consider applying to the School of Law's J.D. program.

 The curriculum of our U.S. Practice track is designed to assist students in learning broad areas of law that are often covered by state bar examinations.
 Students must further prepare for a particular state's examination.
 U.S. students often take a "bar review course" for the particular state before sitting for the exam.
 Some LL.M.
 LOTUS students have successfully taken bar examinations in New York, the District of Columbia and New Hampsire.
-The state of Maryland will permit graduates of a Maryland LLM program to take its bar examination beginning in 2013.
+The state of Maryland now permits graduates of a Maryland LL.M. program to take its bar examination.

-University of Baltimore offers a limited number of partial scholarships based on merit to LL.M. students.
-If interested in being considered, an applicant should ask for consideration when applying for admission.
+The University of Baltimore offers a limited number of partial scholarships based on merit to LL.M. students.
+If you are interested in being considered, please ask for consideration when applying for admission.

-Students may seek scholarship and grant opportunities through their governments, their employers, the U.S. government, and private foundations in the U.S. and abroad.
+Students may seek scholarship and grant opportunities through their governments, their employers, the U.S. government and private foundations in the United States and abroad.
 The U.S. Department of State supports educational advising offices around the world.
-The advisers provide information on financing study in the U.S. in addition to other aspects of preparing for study in the U.S. The educational advising office nearest you can be located on the website www.educationusa.state.gov.
+The advisers provide information on financing study in the U.S. in addition to other aspects of preparing for study here.
+The educational advising office nearest you can be located at www.educationusa.state.gov.
 LL.M.
 LOTUS welcomes Muskie Fellows, www.irex.org and Fulbright Scholars, www.iie.org.

 Some U.S. resident students may qualify for income-based funding, such as student loans or work-study programs.
 Our financial aid office can assist you upon admission to the LL.M.
 LOTUS program..

-Housing is a separate cost from tuition in the LL.M.LOTUS program.
-Most students live nearby our urban campus in private apartments.
+Housing costs are not included in the tuition figure for the LL.M.LOTUS program.
+Most students live near our urban campus in private apartments.

 The University of Baltimore Bursar's Office provides information regarding current tuition and fees.
-Please note that tuition for the LLM LOTUS program is calculated as a LAW program.
+Please note that tuition for the LL.M.
+LOTUS program $10,000 per semester for full-time students.
+Part-time students pay by credit hour.
 In addition, the university's Office of Financial Aid can provide current estimated costs of attendance.

 Financing your legal education begins before you step into a classroom and continues after you graduate.
-Prior to entering law school, you should have enough money to cover tution, the expenses of moving into an apartment: security deposit, first two months rent, utilities, food and insurance (health, car, renter's); and have sufficient available credit to cover books, a few week's worth of groceries and other expenses.
+Before entering law school, you should have enough money to cover tuition and the expenses of moving into an apartment: security deposit, first two months' rent, utilities, food and insurance (health, car, renter's).
+Students also should have sufficient available credit to cover books, a few weeks' worth of groceries and other expenses.